D188 & D189 Remote Electrode Selectors

 • Rapid switching (<1ms) between up to eight pairs of electrodes.

-• D188 and D189 are offered for different voltage sources.
+• D188 and NEW D189 are offered for different voltage sources.

 • Digital switching or virtual front panel software control.